Agree with our rating?

 In 2012, LADCO settled a lawsuit with the Ventura County District Attorney’s Office.
 The District Attorney’s Consumer and Environmental Protection Unit took action against the company alleging that their Thousand Oaks office had misrepresented the terms and lengths of lease agreements.
 The suit went on to assert that the company went as far as forging signatures to execute leases.
 LADCO paid $418,000 as part of the settlement agreement.

-LADCO Customer Service Options
+LADCO Customer Support Options

 Not Currently Rated by the BBB